mgcaret/of816/docs/forth_dictionary.md

 ## ENDOF

+- Immediate.
+- Compile-only.

-Compilation; ( case-sys of-sys -- case-sys ) conclude an OF...ENDOF structure
+Compilation; _( case-sys of-sys -- case-sys )_ conclude an OF...ENDOF structure

 Execution: Continue execution at ENDCASE of case-sys